 Make Your Home Disabled Pet Friendly

 You’ll have to change things up around the house to accommodate your pet’s needs.
 Ramps and baby gates are a great place to start, especially if you’re trying to allow or limit access to certain areas.

 Baby gates are perfect barriers for handicapped animals.
 Our pets understand where they should and shouldn’t go if an obstacle is blocking them from a specific area.
 Ramps are great for climbing into bed, on the couch, up the stairs, and more!
 Ensure you don’t leave any spaces on the sides where your pet could lose their balance and fall off.
 If your pet needs a wheelchair, all ramps must be wide enough to support the wheelchair.

 Pets experiencing sudden blindness can become disoriented and struggle to adapt.
 For pets who are starting to experience vision loss, keep your house well-lit.
 Extra light can help pets see shapes and shadows more clearly and are necessary to help pets who can’t see very well navigate the house safely.

 As your pet’s vision worsens or becomes fully blind, a blind dog halo can help them avoid obstacles and move around confidently.

 Pets with Hearing Loss

-To keep a hearing-impaired pet safe takes a strong human-dog connection.
+To keep a hearing-impaired pet safe takes a human-dog solid connection.
 Keeping them safe inside is simple, but the real challenge is keeping them safe outside.
 Since your pet can’t hear traffic or danger, keep your dog on a leash unless your yard is fenced in.
 At night, bring a flashlight outside with you and use the flashlight to alert your dog.

 Keep Your Pet Entertained

-Although a handicapped animal doesn’t have the same range of motion, energy, or mobility, they’re still fully packed with excitement to play and love.
+Although handicapped animal doesn’t have the same range of motion, energy, or mobility, they’re still fully packed with excitement to play and love.
 Keeping them entertained with various toys and activities helps prevent depression and other issues.